gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

     **Do not** create the `digitalarchive` folder at this time.
     It will get created later during the *Install Omeka Classic files* step.

+**Subdomain installation folder**

+On a subdomain installation, the Digital Archive files will be installed in `/domains/site-name` for a subdomain e.g. `demo.digitalarchive.us`.
+Create the subdomain now before continuing.

+-   Go to cPanel for `digitalarchive.us`
+-   Use the `File Manager` tool to create a new subfolder in the `domains` folder e.g. `/domains/demo`
+-   Choose the `Domains` tool
+-   Click the `Create a New Domain` button
+-   Enter the domain name e.g. `demo.digitalarchive.us`
+-   Enter the document root e.g. `/domains/demo`
+-   Leave the share document root option unchecked
+-   Click the `Submit` button

 ---
 ## MySQL database

-A new cPanel account does not come with a database.
-Follow the steps below to use [cPanel] to create a new empty database and a database user for the Digital Archive.
+Follow the steps below to use [cPanel] to create a new empty database and a database user for the Digital Archive installation.

+### Standalone installation

-### Create a database
+#### Create a database

 !!! warning "Important"
     cPanel will automatically prefix any database or user name that you choose with the